piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     hopr hopr.ini

-This creates the mesh file *landau_damping_mesh.h5* in HDF5 format.
+This creates the mesh file *landau_damping_mesh.h5* in HDF5 format.This command should be run in the terminal of your newly created folder.
 Alternatively, if you do not want to run **hopr** yourself, you can also use the provided mesh.
 The only difference from the mesh created in previous tutorial, is the size of the simulation domain in this tutorial which is set to [$4\pi\times1\times1$] m$^{3}$ and is defined by the single block information in the line, where each node of the hexahedral element is defined